With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 Previous research has shown advantages to banding fertilizer in these situations as it reduces the amount of soil in contact with fertilizer which reduces the risk for fixation of P.

-Suggestions for potash use are summarized in Table 5.
-As with phosphate, the soil test represents and index of availability and is not a direct measure of potassium in the soil.
+As with phosphate, the soil test represents an index of availability and is not a direct measure of potassium in the soil.
 Suggestions vary with placement and soil test level for K. No broadcast potash will be needed when the soil test for K is 121 ppm or higher.
-No potash fertilizer (either drilled or broadcast) is suggested when the soil test for K is 161 ppm or higher.
+No potash fertilizer (drilled or broadcast) is suggested when the soil test for K is 161 ppm or higher.

 It may not be practical to broadcast some of the low rates of suggested phosphate and potash.
 When low rates are suggested for a broadcast application, it is probably more practical to double the suggested broadcast rate and apply in alternate years if the grain drill or air seeder is not equipped to apply fertilizer with the seed.

-Any phosphate and/or potash that is broadcast should be incorporated before seeding.
+Any broadcast phosphate or potash should be incorporated before seeding.
 These nutrients do not move in most soils and will have very little effect on production if they are top-dressed to an established stand.
-Application prior to a primary tillage operation is preferred.
+Application before a primary tillage operation is preferred.

 ---|---|---|---|---|---|---|